✂️ Segmentation¶

 -

-This paper proposes an Omnivorous Vision Encoder that performs cross-modal alignment distillation training (RGB/Depth/Segmentation) on top of a frozen DINOv2 via lightweight adapters, enabling a single encoder to produce consistent embeddings across different visual modalities while preserving the original discriminative semantics.
+An Omnivorous Vision Encoder is proposed, which performs cross-modal alignment distillation training (RGB/Depth/Segmentation) on top of a frozen DINOv2 via a lightweight adapter.
+This enables a single encoder to produce consistent embeddings for diverse visual modalities while preserving original discriminative semantics.

 - AFRO: Bootstrap Dynamic-Aware 3D Visual Representation for Scalable Robot Learning